Billy Hoeft

-William Frederick Hoeft (May 17, 1932 – March 16, 2010) was an American pitcher in Major League Baseball (MLB) whose career spanned 15 seasons with the Detroit Tigers, Boston Red Sox, Baltimore Orioles, Milwaukee Braves, Chicago Cubs and San Francisco Giants.
+William Frederick Hoeft (/hɛft/ HEFT; May 17, 1932 - March 16, 2010) was an American pitcher in Major League Baseball (MLB) whose career spanned 15 seasons with the Detroit Tigers, Boston Red Sox, Baltimore Orioles, Milwaukee Braves, Chicago Cubs and San Francisco Giants.
 Born in Oshkosh, Wisconsin, Hoeft threw and batted left-handed, stood 6 ft 3 in tall and weighed 180 lb.

 Early life

 Hoeft was born on May 17, 1932, in Oshkosh, Wisconsin.
 He played baseball at Oshkosh High School and for American Legion teams.
 In a 1949 American Legion game he struck out all 27 batters that he faced.
 One of his high school teammates was Dutch Rennert, a future major league baseball umpire.
 Area press observed he put Oshkosh baseball "on the map", and when major league scouts came to see Hoeft, they would also sign other local players.
 As a high school pitcher, his team won a state championship and he won over thirty games in a row, with three no-hitters.